 H103 – Advanced Editing Workflow

 Use Adobe Bridge and Photoshop to create an efficient workflow process for online and print publications.
 Learn how to manage, edit and maintain photos from the camera to the page.
-Materials: jump drive with at least 10 photos
+Materials: USB drive with at least 10 photos

 H104 – Painting With Light